thomaswright-03/GPU-Accelerated-Finite-Difference-Heat-Transfer/README.md

             Instead place the heat source one point diagonally inwards i.e:
                 (dx, dx) → valid

+    GPU Requiremnts:
+        This project requires an NVIDIA GPU with:
+            CuPy installed with a CUDA-matched build (cupy-cuda12x) CUDA Toolkit 12.4 or later installed locally

+    If a GPU is not detected, the CPU solver still works.

+📊 Performance Testing:
+    perform_plotter.py performs a controlled runtime comparison of:

+        CPU (NumPy)
+        GPU CuPy (vectorised)
+        GPU CUDA C kernels

+    with identical physics and varying grid sizes (N²).

+    It automatically:

+        loads config_data.csv
+        runs multiple solvers
+        records their runtimes
+        generates a performance figure

 To-Do / Future Updates
     Add animation of heat propagation